rust-diplomat/diplomat/book/src/backend_dev_setup.md

 Your backend should iterate over all [TypeDefs](https://docs.rs/diplomat_core/latest/diplomat_core/hir/enum.TypeDef.html) and generate the required code for these.
-A good starting point is to create a test for generating a simple opaque struct without any methods: create a simple opaque type.
+A good starting point is to create a test for generating a simple opaque struct without any methods.
 Your backend should go in the tool create: create a module `tool/src/{backend}/mod.rs` (make sure you add a line `pub mod backend;` to `tool/src/lib.rs`).
 Add the following to it

 ```rs
 use diplomat_core::hir::{OpaqueDef, TypeContext, TypeId};